American Home Shield: Company Overview

 | States Available | 48 | 47 | 38 |

 AHS's major differentiator is its willingness to cover unknown pre-existing conditions, a benefit that neither Choice nor First American offers.
 If you have older home systems where some wear is already present, this alone can make AHS the smarter financial choice.
-Just be aware that Choice typically wins on per-call service fee economics, while First American leads on workmanship guarantee in some states.
-Older homes especially benefit from this flexibility, as covered in our guide to home warranties for old homes.
+Just be aware that Choice typically wins on per-call service fee economics (and offers a 90-day workmanship guarantee), while First American now holds an A- BBB rating and offers higher appliance caps under its Premium plan.
+Older homes especially benefit from AHS's flexibility, as covered in our guide to home warranties for old homes.
+Before signing up, it is also worth reviewing our list of home warranty companies to avoid so you know which red flags to watch for.

 Frequently Asked Questions